Anushka-deokar/Expense-Tracker/README.md

 1. Enter the expense details (amount, description, and category).
 2. Click "Add Expense" to save it.
 3. View and manage your expenses in the history section.
 4. Use filters to sort expenses based on category or date.

+   ## Google drive vid link : https://drive.google.com/file/d/1ZjM5-Wzk9UmE-7_cFyOUZKkH0M0nRNbD/view?usp=drive_link